jani-heinikoski/assembly-stdlib-demo/README.md

-# Calling functions in x86-64 assembly language
+# C standard library in x86-64 assembly language

 This small program is intended for educational purposes.
 It shows how the C standard library can be used in x86-64 assembly language.
 Listing of the C standard library functions used in the program: